UPDATED JANUARY 2018

 - Contraindications: according to the WHO: “There are no medical contraindications to the use of levonorgestrel emergency contraception pills”.
 Some experts advise against its use in women with severe liver disease.

-- Interaction with other medications: some medications may eventually reduce the effectiveness of the ECP: Saint John’s wort, barbiturates, rifampicin.
-Talk to your doctor if you are taking any of these medications.
+- Interaction with other medications: some medications may eventually reduce the effectiveness of the ECP: Saint John’s wort, barbiturates, rifampicin, among others.

 - When to see your doctor: although the ECP may delay your period, contact you doctor if your period doesn’t come some days after the expected time.
 Likewise, it’s very important that you see your doctor right away if you have irregular bleeding and abdominal pain, to rule out the possibility of an ectopic pregnancy.